Phosphorus: History

 The Alchemist in Search of the Philosophers Stone (1771), by Joseph Wright, depicting Hennig Brand discovering phosphorus.

 Phosphorus was the first element to be "discovered", in the sense that it was not known since ancient times.
 The discovery is credited to the Hamburg alchemist Hennig Brand in 1669, who was attempting to create the fabled philosopher's stone.
 To this end, he experimented with urine, which contains considerable quantities of dissolved phosphates from normal metabolism.
 By letting the urine rot (a step later discovered to be unnecessary), boiling it down to a paste, then distilling it at a high temperature and leading the resulting vapours through water, he obtained a white, waxy substance that glowed in the dark and burned brilliantly.
 He named it in phosphorus mirabilis.
-The word phosphorus itself (Φωσφόρος) originates from Greek mythology, where it references the god of the morning star, also known as the planet Venus.
+The word phosphorus (Φωσφόρος) is a reference to Phosphorus, god of the morning star in Greek mythology, known also as Venus.

 Brand at first tried to keep the method secret, but later sold the recipe for 200 thalers to Johann Daniel Kraft from Dresden.
 Kraft toured much of Europe with it, including London, where he met with Robert Boyle.
 The crucial fact that the substance was made from urine was eventually found out, and Johann Kunckel was able to reproduce it in Sweden in 1678.
 In 1680, Boyle also managed to make phosphorus and published the method of its manufacture.
 He was the first to use phosphorus to ignite sulfur-tipped wooden splints, forerunners of modern matches, and also improved the process by using sand in the reaction: